 Type 2 diabetes is often treated with medications that either stimulate insulin production or decrease insulin resistance.
 Adverse, even lethal, alcohol-drug interactions can occur in people taking medications that treat Type 2 diabetes, especially if they also have impaired liver function.
 If you are on medications to treat diabetes, it is imperative that you discuss the risk of potential interactions with your doctor before you consume alcohol.

-If you or a loved one struggle with alcohol use, contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help.
+If you or a loved one struggle with alcohol use, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help.
 Take the first step toward a healthier future, call today.

 National Institute of Diabetes and Digestive and Kidney Diseases.
 “What is Diabetes?”
 December 2016.
 Accessed August 8, 2019.